aliciacordova/Pewlett-Hackard-Analysis/README.md

   ![mentorship eligibility table](https://user-images.githubusercontent.com/87447639/135506599-b9b308b1-55eb-4f91-b55a-61bf4249f3aa.PNG)

-## Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami.
+## Summary:

-1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 The company will need to fille 90398 roles.

 ![retiring_dept](https://user-images.githubusercontent.com/87447639/135514510-11400698-9e47-45e8-9b47-cacf435dedd7.PNG)

-2 .
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 ![mentorship eligibility departments table](https://user-images.githubusercontent.com/87447639/135514657-9f206b56-1321-44fe-a305-8885ffdbf809.PNG)

-No, there are not sufficient employees because department are lacking of mentors.
+No, there are not enough employees because the department lacks mentors.
+As we can see in the previous tables by department.